 Tap the “Pair A New Device” button.

+Press and hold the Echo Button until the light turns orange.
 When pairing is complete, the Echo Button will turn Blue.

 You can then repeat the process for any other buttons you want to add.
 Once paired, you can connect the Echo button to skills, games, and routines.

 - › How to Cancel Your YouTube Premium Subscription

 - › SCUF Gaming Is the Latest Company to Leak Your Credit Card Number

 - › How to Turn Off Photos in Spotlight Search Results on iPhone

 - › Forget Windows 11: Windows 10’s 21H2 Update Arrives in November